Analysis | Timeline: The clearing of Lafayette Square

 “Around the same time, White House deputy chief of operations Tony Ornato contacted the Secret Service to arrange for the president to make a brief, unplanned appearance outside St. John’s Church, according to two people familiar with the plans.
 Following protocol, the Secret Service alerted other law enforcement agencies it would need help clearing the area for the president’s safety, they said.”

 6:11 p.m.
-Barr and his aides leave the square in the direction they came.
+Barr and his aides move back in the direction they came.

+6:18 p.m.
+According to Post reporting, Secret Service members begin to move onto H Street before pulling back.

+6:21 p.m.
+A radio transmission obtained by The Post captures law enforcement officials checking on the status of personnel who can deploy irritants like pepper balls.

 6:27 p.m.
 Military police who are guarding the southern edge of the protest area in the square move forward, toward the protesters.
 A video from Reuters captures the moment the police begin to move.

 6:33 p.m.
-A statement from the Park Police pinpoints this as the moment at which the effort to clear protesters began.
+The statement from the Park Police pinpoints this as the moment at which the effort to clear protesters began.
+Post reporting suggests that the push began at 6:32.

 “At approximately 6:33 pm, violent protestors on H Street NW began throwing projectiles including bricks, frozen water bottles and caustic liquids,” the statement reads.
 “The protestors also climbed onto a historic building at the north end of Lafayette Park that was destroyed by arson days prior.
 Intelligence had revealed calls for violence against the police, and officers found caches of glass bottles, baseball bats and metal poles hidden along the street.”

-Post reporters at the scene saw no evidence of people throwing bricks.
+A Post review of video footage showed protesters throwing water bottles, but not bricks or caustic liquids.

 6:35 p.m.
-Other police, some on horseback and others in riot gear with shields and clubs, can be seen moving protesters off H Street.
+Over the next 20-plus minutes, police on horseback and others in riot gear with shields and clubs can be seen moving protesters.
 In the Reuters video above, you can hear explosive devices and see smoke begin to swirl.
 (It begins at about the 28:21 mark.)

 In this still from shortly after the police begin moving, you can see St. John’s Church at upper left.

-Note: Update: During a news conference on Thursday, Barr claimed that there was “no correlation” between extending the perimeter and Trump’s visit to the church.